What We Do

 Instead of only one herbicide option, we now use fifty or more pesticides, often in complex tank mixes of several products, to treat very specific pests, weeds, and disease problems.
 The newer chemistry is more efficacious, safer to humans and the environment, and very specialized in its effect on the plants and the targets.

 But we still use a little 2,4-D in a few of those tank mixes: it was indeed an amazing invention, helping feed the world for over half a century.

 Many farmers now have crop consultants who scout fields and provide advice on when to treat specific problems.
 Agricultural aircraft have sophisticated engine monitoring instruments, on-board weather reporting, and flow monitoring devices for the pesticides.

-In addition to the sub-meter swath guidance GPS units, some ag aircraft--including ours--have ADS-B, to aid in electronically locating other aircraft via transponder signals.
+In addition to the sub-meter swath guidance GPS units, some agricultural aircraft--including ours--have ADS-B, which electronically locates other aircraft via transponder signals.

 Without aerial application, today's farmer would suffer significantly decreased yields and increased operating costs.
 The National Agricultural Aviation Association (NAAA) estimates that 20% of pesticide applications are done aerially, a multi-billion dollar annual business in the US alone.

 The original Stearman now sports new fabric and a different N-number, and has been converted back to two seats.
-It still flies from the Cheyenne County airport on nice days, and has thrilled many passengers with the unique experience of open cockpit flying behind a throaty radial engine.
+It has thrilled many passengers with the unique experience of open-cockpit flying behind the throaty roar of a radial engine.